Every four years, all five of Collier County’s constitutional officer positions are up for election. They are:

 I am unable to find a campaign website or LinkedIn Page.
 Her personal Facebook Page is here.

-In summary, and assuming no one else files to run for any of the offices before the end of the qualifying period on June 24:
+Assuming no one else files to run for any of the offices before the end of the qualifying period on June 24:

 Sheriff – With no Republican challenger to incumbent Kevin Rambosk, the race will not appear on the August ballot.
 Rambosk will face NPA challenger Carlos Gutierrez in November.

 Property Appraiser – With only two Republicans having filed, the race will be decided in August in a primary open to all Collier County voters.
-I will vote for incumbent Abe Skinner.

 Tax Collector – With no challenger, the race will not appear on the August ballot, and Larry Ray will automatically be considered the winner.